Marine Engine Driver Grade 3 Near Coastal

 Marine engineers are responsible for operating, maintaining and repairing engines, machinery and other mechanical and electronic equipment aboard ships and offshore structures.
 They operate and maintain a ship’s engine according to orders from the ship’s captain.

 Marine engineers also monitor and test the performance of the electrical and mechanical equipment of a vessel, including the heating, ventilation, refrigeration, water and sewerage systems, and repair faults where necessary and possible.
 When they are ashore, they may be responsible for ordering spare parts, fuel and lubricating oil.
-This certificate will allow you to work as:

 Training Calendar and Enrolment Form